 The engine block is the absolute basic portion of the engine and basically creates the engine crankcase.
 This is where all of the oil is moving around all of the components that are moving inside of the engine.

 The other components to the block are the actual cylinders.
 The cylinders of the engine are where the pistons are and is where all of the action happens.

 The actual strokes of the engine happen inside of the block.
 For 2-strokes, there is intake and exhaust strokes.
-Then for 4-strokes you have the intake, compression, combustion, and exhaust strokes.
+Then for 4-strokes, you have the intake, compression, combustion, and exhaust strokes.

 The Crankshaft & Pistons

-The crankshaft is what the pistons attach to inside of the engine block.
+The crankshaft is what the pistons attach to the inside of the engine block.
 The crank spins around moving the pistons up and down inside of the cylinders creating the power of the engine.

 The crank houses the piston rods which have the bearings for the piston rods.
-The piston rods are what connects the actual piston to the crank.
+The piston rods are what connect the actual piston to the crank.
 As the engine’s crankshaft spins around, the piston rods move up and down moving the pistons inside of the cylinders.